Kralja Tomislava 7

 What are the best things to do in Dubrovnik?

-The best things to do in Dubrovnik are walking the City Walls, exploring the Old Town, visiting Lokrum Island, watching sunset from Mount Srđ, kayaking around the walls, spending time in Lapad, and trying unique local experiences such as a Dubrovnik-themed escape room.
+The best things to do in Dubrovnik include walking the City Walls, exploring the Old Town, visiting Lokrum Island, watching sunset from Mount Srđ or Lapad, kayaking along the coast, trying local food, and adding a unique local experience such as a themed escape room, boat trip, or Game of Thrones activity.

 Is Dubrovnik worth visiting?